snapframework/snap-website/templates/faq.md

   -  [Darcsden](http://darcsden.com) is a nifty github-like source code hosting site for darcs.

+  -  [snap-pastie](https://github.com/Palmik/snap-pastie) is a simple pastebin
+     website that uses some of the most recent, bleeding-edge Snap development.

   -  [http://snapframework.com](http://snapframework.com) (this site)

   -  [http://ego.fm           ](http://ego.fm) (not always up)